 On Thursday, November 16, the University of Miami hosted the 4th VizUM 2017, an annual creative visualization symposium.
 In celebration of visual representation, the Symposium explored the relationship between art, science, and data through two guest speakers, Angus Forbes and Giorgia Lupi.

-At VizUM, Forbes started off the discussion by asking, “Does it make sense to have an art exhibition at a computer science conference?”
+At VizUM, Forbes began the discussion by asking, “Does it make sense to have an art exhibition at a computer science conference?”

-Being part of both the arts community and the visualization community, Forbes has noticed that art is primarily representation and personal expression.
-Art also holds a rich history in film, design, conceptual art, and phonetics, but does not have much interaction with scientists and practicing researchers.
+Being part of both the arts community and the visualization community, Forbes has noticed that while art is, primarily, representation and personal expression, and holds a rich history in film, design, conceptual art, and phonetics, it does not have much interaction with scientists and practicing researchers. .

-In 2013, Forbes helped coordinate the IEEE VIS Arts Program to encourage conversation and discussion between artists and scientists about connecting visualization research and artistic design.
-Forbes also shared other information visualization projects such as TAG, a project that represents the relationships between word phrases and words, and NeuroCave, an immersive program where one can visually explore the functions of connectome datasets collected by neuroscientists.
+In 2013, Forbes helped coordinate the IEEE VIS Arts Program to encourage a discussion between artists and scientists about connecting visualization research and artistic design.
+Forbes also shared other information visualization projects such as TAG, a project that represents the relationships between words and phrases, and NeuroCave, an immersive program where one can visually explore the functions of connectome datasets collected by neuroscientists.

 The second speaker was Giorgia Lupi, an Italian information designer and an expert in the visual representation of data.
 She started her talk asking the audience, “What is data?” and went on to explain that data is a tool used to represent reality, and could be used toward unexpected purposes, such as creating connections between friends.

 “Data is not the point,” explained Lupi.
 “Rather, data is the medium we use to describe our reality.”

 In her work, Lupi explores new ways to display charts and information, including one project where she turned data on people’s interests into buttons that they could wear at a conference.
 The data transformed into an art chart that communicated a message and was used as an icebreaker.